rism-digital/muscat-guidelines/default/en/institution_110.md

 - GB-Cu = United Kingdom, Cambridge, University Library
 - F-Pn = France, Paris, Bibliothèque nationale de France, Département de la Musique

 In the case of private collections, the last name of the owner is added to the city code in lowercase letters.
+Double last names are written together, without a space.

 ##### Example